 Please identify the length and semester of the leave & whether or not it is contingent upon external funding.

-- Fourth Friday in October: Application Deadline.
+- 9 November 2020: Application Deadline.
 Must apply the year preceding the academic year for which leave is sought.
 To apply, please complete the Leave and Course Reduction Form.
 The application must be for a carefully defined project, presented in the context of ongoing research or teaching interests.
 Prior to application, the colleague must have received the doctoral degree or other appropriate terminal degree.

 The following conditions apply to this leave program:

 1) The leave may be taken in either semester of a year following the three consecutive years of full-time teaching in the College.
 The faculty member taking the leave is expected to teach three courses during the reminder of the academic year.
 In some cases, departments and programs apportion teaching credit in such a way that a faculty member may teach 2.5 courses in a given semester; in those cases, a faculty member may teach one semester of 2.5 courses, and take the pre-tenure leave in the other semester.

 2) When a faculty member takes a one-semester pre-tenure leave, the three courses taught during the remainder of the academic year may occur all in the other semester, or over one semester and Short Term, depending on the needs of the department or program.
 In many cases, however, it should be possible for a faculty member on a one-semester pre-tenure leave to schedule all courses during one semester, leaving a full semester and Short Term for the non-teaching responsibilities of the pre-tenure leave.